weixian-zhang/Fuzzie/README.md

 ```

 In request message, you can <b>replace any part of path, querystring, header, body with Fuzzie's built-in [Wordlists](#wordlist-types)</b>.
-By replacing parameter with wordlist {{ wordlist type }}, during fuzzing, Fuzzie will replace the wordlist with fuzz data depending on the type of wordlist.
+By replacing parameter with wordlist <p style='color: blue'>{{ wordlist type }}</p>, during fuzzing, Fuzzie will replace the wordlist with fuzz data depending on the type of wordlist.
 for example:

 ```